 This can take many forms.
-For many here, you work full- or part-time and balance a full course load.
+For many here, you have a full course load or heavy lab responsibilities.
 This can be overwhelming and can breed stress which may or may not effect learning and collaborating with each other.
-For others, the social and cultural registers of today's political events-including microagressions and outright discriminatory actions and comments-can lead to diminished learning capacity.
+For others, the social and cultural registers of today's political events-including micro-aggressions and outright discriminatory actions and comments-can lead to diminished learning capacity.
 In this class, no oppressive cultures or actions will be tolerated.
-At any time, if you should feel unsafe or unwelcome in this classroom (or in the University as a whole), I encourage you to approach me with what's happening.
+At any time, if you should feel unsafe or unwelcome in this classroom (or in the University), I encourage you to approach me to talk.